Confluence will not start up because the build number in the Home Directory doesn't match the build number in the Database, after upgrade

 Restart the Confluence application, login and verify that the system is functional.

-As a precaution, shutdown Confluence, then restart the instance to verify that the fix is working post-restart.
-This ensures that your change was committed to the Oracle database.
+As a precaution, restart Confluence to verify that the fix is working post-restart.
+This ensures that your change was committed, if using an Oracle database.

 Once this change has been made, the system should start without issue.